 The Orkney islands have two great electrolyzers that are powered by all that excess green energy.
 These machines split water into its elemental components, oxygen and hydrogen.
 The former is released harmlessly back into the atmosphere, while the latter is funneled into a tank, ready to be tapped as an energy source at a later date.

-Sign up for the Reasons to be Cheerful newsletter.This is hydrogen’s great advantage: unlike the wind or the tides, it can be stored.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.This is hydrogen’s great advantage: unlike the wind or the tides, it can be stored.
 When the wind is blowing hard and coastal waters are especially turbulent, Orkney’s “green hydrogen” tanks fill up, helping alleviate the need for curtailment.
 The containers are then transported around the islands for a variety of applications: heating a local school building; powering a wave and tide research facility; electrifying ships moored in the harbor at Kirkwall, the main town; charging the island’s plentiful electric vehicles; and fueling a number of retrofitted hydrogen-powered vans.

 This is only the start.
 Work is underway on what will be one of the world’s first hydrogen-fueled seafaring ferries, dubbed HySeas III.
 Connecting Orkney’s residents, scattered across two dozen small islands, is a carbon-intensive business; the current diesel-powered passenger boats account for around one third of the islands’ carbon footprint.
 With HySeas III — and a new soon-to-be-tested short-haul hydrogen-powered airplane — that shouldn’t be the case for too much longer.